danpetry/RIOT/doc/memos/rdm-draft-petry-riot-design-goals.md

 goods in transit.
 In particular, these sensors need to:

   - Last for several months without charging.
-  - Securely collect, store and transmit sensitive business data.
+  - Securely collect, store and transmit sensitive data.
   - Send data over long ranges to regional infrastructure.

 ## 2.4.
 Physical system monitoring and control